hponcet/Matcha/README.md

 ## Motivation
-A web project of datings of the school 42 in MEAN stack.
+A web project of datings from school 42 in MEAN stack.

 ## Installation
 Consider that Docker and MongoDB are installed and running.